UHIN/x12-parser-library/Readme.md

 ### Releases

-##### 1.0.0
+##### 1.0.4
-- Initial release
-- Basic parsing and serializing of X12
-- EDI is stored in hierarchical data structure
+- Made some improvements on the parsing process to make the segment information reading easier Instead of "$GS->GS06" now you can make "$GS->GroupControlNumber"

 ### Including this library